yuvaldori/gigaspaces-wiki-jekyll/xap100/async-persistency---mirror---advanced.markdown

 </os-core:embedded-space>
 {% endhighlight %}

-As specified in the example above, it is required to set the "`cluster-config.groups.group.repl-policy.processing-type`" property to "`multi-source`".
+As specified in the example above, it is required to set the `cluster-config.groups.group.repl-policy.processing-type` property to `multi-source`.

+The `cluster-config.groups.group.repl-policy.processing-type` may have the following values:

+- `multi-bucket` -
+- `global-order` -
+- `multi-source` -

-In order to take advantage of this feature, mirror operation grouping should be set to "group-by-space-transaction" in mirror:
+In order to take advantage of this feature, mirror operation grouping should be set to `group-by-space-transaction` in mirror `pu.xml`:

 {% highlight xml %}
 <os-core:embedded-space id="space" name="mirror-service"